projectara/greybus-spec/source/connection.rst

-supports a protocol version with major number equal to that supplied by the source, and a minor number greater than or equal to that supplied by the source, it shall communicate using the protocol version equal to thatsupplied by the source.
+supports a protocol version with major number equal to that supplied by the source, and a minor number greater than or equal to that supplied by the source, it shall communicate using the protocol version equal to that supplied by the source.
 Otherwise, it decides that its own version of the protocol will be the one to be used [#bf]_ [#bg]_.
 In either case, the chosen version is sent back in the response, and the source interface will honor that decision and use